Best Singapore rooftop bars

 Singapore’s youngest architectural icon, Marina Bay Sands (MBS), is the only structure standing 200 meters high in its immediate vicinity.

-This means KU DE TA, its party bar, has spectacular views into the city and out over the waters that hug our tiny isle, and of Marina Bay Sands' infamous infinity pool.
+This means CE LA VI (formerly named KU DE TA), its party bar, has spectacular views into the city and out over the waters that hug our tiny isle, and of Marina Bay Sands' infamous infinity pool.

-Arrive at sunset to reap the full experience, it’s a transition from sharp to gleaming views with a breathtaking sunset.
+A sunset arrival gets you the full experience, it’s a transition from sharp to gleaming views with a breathtaking sunset.

 If you're unable to tear yourself away from the fancy night lights, stave off hunger pangs with the platter of five wagyu mini burgers and the chopped tuna tartare and flatbread while enjoying the nightly laser show.